freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/+page.md

 In this extended example, you’ll learn how to use external Svelte components to customize the Freon editor.
 We’ll demonstrate how to add icons and buttons, use an Accordion component from a library, and create a sorted table component.
-Since the complementary web app already uses the
-<a href="https://sveltematerialui.com/" target="_blank">SMUI</a> UI library, we’ll use it in our example.
+Since the complementary web app already uses the <a href="https://flowbite-svelte.com/" target="_blank">Flowbite Svelte</a> UI library, we’ll use it in our example.
 You’re free to choose any HTML component library and CSS tooling you prefer.

 The source code for this example is available on GitHub—see